Villanova University: Rankings

 In a deliberate move to classify itself as a "national university", Villanova pushed in early 2010s to expand its doctoral programs to reach the Carnegie threshold of 20 PhDs per year.
 In September 2016, the university's Carnegie Classification was changed to classify Villanova among "R2: Doctoral Universities: High Research Activity".
 U.S. News & World Report, which relies on this classification to define which schools should be called "national universities", included Villanova in its "National Universities" rankings for the first time in fall 2016.

 For more than a decade, Villanova University had been ranked No. 1 by U.S. News & World Report in the Best Masters Universities-category, Northern Region, a ranking for schools which offer undergraduate and masters programs but few doctoral programs.
 U.S. News & World Report in 2016 also ranked Villanova as second for "Best Value Schools" and fourth for "Best Undergraduate Teaching" in the Best Masters Universities-category, Northern Region, and ranked the engineering school No.11 among all national undergraduate engineering programs whose highest degree is a masters.

-In 2025 U.S. News & World Report ranked Villanova as tied for the 58th best National University in the U.S. and the 69th Best Value School.
+For 2027, U.S. News & World Report ranked Villanova as the 42nd best National University in the U.S. and the 63rd Best Value School.

 The Villanova School of Business was ranked No. 1 in the U.S. in Bloomberg Businessweeks 2016 rankings of undergraduate business schools, but this led to controversy and challenge.
 As a result, Bloomberg no longer ranked undergraduate business schools after 2016.
 In 2007 Villanova was No. 29 in the Financial Times ranking of top executive MBA programs.
-However, for the 2023 U.S. News & World Report Rankings of best business schools, Villanova was unranked.
+However, Villanova remains unranked in U.S. News & World Report rankings of best business schools since 2023.

-Villanova University School of Law was ranked tied for 65th among all U.S. law schools by the 2019 edition of U.S. News & World Reports "Best Law Schools".
+Villanova University School of Law was ranked tied for 49th among all U.S. law schools by the 2026 edition of U.S. News & World Reports "Best Law Schools".
 The School of Law had previously suffered a drop in ranking in 2011, after it was determined that law school admissions staff had engaged in inflating reported LSAT scores for admitted students.
 According to the ABA, these infractions were enough to justify a removal of the school's accreditation, however the quick response to the issue by the university resulted only in a censure of the school.

 Admissions

-Admission to Villanova has been deemed "most selective" by U.S. News & World Report.
+Admission to Villanova has been deemed "more selective" by U.S. News & World Report.
 The university offers three ways to apply: Early Decision (binding), Early Action and Regular Decision.

 For fall 2023, Villanova received 23,721 freshmen applications; 4,870 were admitted (21%) for a class of 1700.
 The middle 50% GPA range: 4.20–4.58 on a weighted 4.00 scale.
 The middle 50% SAT scores of the recently admitted class: 1450–1520/1600, ACT: 33–35/36.

 In 2019, Villanova announced new recruiting partnerships with The Posse Foundation, Philadelphia Futures and the Guadalupe Center.